Katakana

 Katakana symbols are used to spell out words phonetically, especially non-Japanese terms.

-The term katakana is usually written in katakana - as カタカナ, but it originally
+The term katakana is usually written in Japanese using katakana as カタカナ.
+However, it originally

-片仮名, which means 'fragmentary kana' - most of the characters are
+came from 片仮名, which means 'fragmentary kana', because most of the characters are actually

 fragments of more complex kanji with the same reading.